Go Wild…Volunteer At The Minnesota Zoo!

 Commitment?
 What’s that all about?

-Every year, Volunteers donate about 100,000 hours of service to the Minnesota Zoo.
+Every year, Volunteers donate more than 100,000 hours of service to the Minnesota Zoo.
 This commitment is HUGE and allows the Zoo to expand our programming to better serve our guests, the people of Minnesota and beyond.
 The commitment requirement is determined by the volunteer opportunity that you choose.
 Some opportunities require a summer-only commitment for four hours a week.
 Some opportunities require a one-year commitment of two to four days a month.

 Do I need training to volunteer?